napari/napari.github.io/tutorials/getting_started.md

 viewer = napari.view_image(astronaut(), rgb=True)
 ```

-If you did not launch IPython with the GUI already then you can set it from within IPython using `%gui qt5`, but be warned that the Qt GUI can take a few seconds to be created and if you create the `Viewer` before it is finished, the kernel will die and the viewer will not launch.
+If you did not launch IPython with the GUI already then you can set it from within IPython using `%gui qt`, but be warned that the Qt GUI can take a few seconds to be created and if you create the `Viewer` before it is finished, the kernel will die and the viewer will not launch.

 ![image](./resources/launch_ipython.png)